Deshbustan/World_Clock/README.md

 3. User accounts to save preferred cities.
 4. Displaying additional information like date and weather for each city.
 5. Better and easier way to find and select a location.

+# To Run:

+Make sure you have dart and flutter installed, just put the following command in main.dart file: flutter run -d chrome